Task

 Key Features

-object. - Composability: Provides operators and methods (
+- Composability: Provides operators and methods (map,flatMap,apply) for chaining computations.

 Creating a Task